yz46606/IBM1_project/readme.md

 6.2. extract the protein sequence for each gene and do the alignment 6.3. concated all alignments
 6.4. build ML tree/bootstrap
+7. Trying to link the sequence and methylation changes in IBM1 to the methylation landscape.